Capillary electrochromatography

-Capillary electrochromatography (CEC) is a chromatographic technique in which the mobile phase is driven through the chromatographic bed by electroosmosis.
+In chemical analysis, capillary electrochromatography (CEC) is a chromatographic technique in which the mobile phase is driven through the chromatographic bed by electro-osmosis.
 Capillary electrochromatography is a combination of two analytical techniques, high-performance liquid chromatography and capillary electrophoresis.
 Capillary electrophoresis aims to separate analytes on the basis of their mass-to-charge ratio by passing a high voltage across ends of a capillary tube, which is filled with the analyte.
 High-performance liquid chromatography separates analytes by passing them, under high pressure, through a column filled with stationary phase.
 The interactions between the analytes and the stationary phase and mobile phase lead to the separation of the analytes.
 In capillary electrochromatography capillaries, packed with HPLC stationary phase, are subjected to a high voltage.
 Separation is achieved by electrophoretic migration of solutes and differential partitioning.

 Principle

 Capillary electrochromatography (CEC) combines the principles used in HPLC and CE.
 The mobile phase is driven across the chromatographic bed using electroosmosis instead of pressure (as in HPLC).
 Electroosmosis is the motion of liquid induced by an applied potential across a porous material, capillary tube, membrane or any other fluid conduit.
 Electroosmotic flow is caused by the Coulomb force induced by an electric field on net mobile electric charge in a solution.
 Under alkaline conditions, the surface silanol groups of the fused silica will become ionised leading to a negatively charged surface.
 This surface will have a layer of positively charged ions in close proximity which are relatively immobilised.
 This layer of ions is called the Stern layer.
 The thickness of the double layer is given by the formula: